Louis Adamic: Death

-In 1951, he was found shot in his home in Milford, New Jersey, with his house burning and with a rifle in his hand.
+In 1951, he was found shot in his home in the Riegelsville section of Pohatcong Township, New Jersey, with his house burning and with a rifle in his hand.
 It was supposed by assistant Hunterdon County physician Dr. John Fuhrmann to be suicide.
 However, State Police Lieutenant J.J.
 Harris implied that foul play was a possibility.
 Found in Adamic's pocket by the police was a newspaper clipping of a story headlined "Adamic Red Spy, Woman Charges."

 Herbert Heisel, Hunterdon County Prosecutor, claimed that there was no reason to contradict the initial report of a suicide after further investigative and laboratory reports.

-John Roy Carlson, present at the burial of Adamic, said he believed he was murdered by communist enemies, who were threatened by the impending publication of The Eagle and the Root.
-Other unnamed friends of Adamic were reported to have said that he was threatened due to his support of Tito in Yugoslavia.
+John Roy Carlson, present at the burial of Adamic, said he believed Adamic was murdered by the Soviet Government, who were threatened by the impending publication of The Eagle and the Roots.
+Other unnamed friends of Adamic were reported to have said that he had been threatened due to his support for Marshal Tito following Yugoslavia's recent exit from the Soviet Bloc.

-Anton Smole, of Tanjug, claimed Adamic had told of him of multiple occasions in which unknown men had threatened Adamic over his sympathies with Tito and Yugoslavia.
-Included in these claims is a reported visit to Adamic's farmhouse in October of 1949 from an unknown man who warned him to stop submitting magazine articles that were friendly to Yugoslavia.
-Reportedly, Adamic had also been beaten severely on a California beach sometime in 1951, and left with the warning that he would be killed if he continued writing about Yugoslavia.
+Anton Smole, of Tanjug, alleged that Adamic had told of him of multiple occasions in which unknown men had threatened Adamic over his public sympathies as a writer for Titoism and the anti-Stalinist Left.
+Included in these claims is a reported visit to Adamic's farmhouse in October 1949 from an unknown man who warned him to stop submitting magazine articles that were friendly to Yugoslavia.
+Reportedly, Adamic had also been beaten severely on a California beach sometime in 1951, and left with the warning that he would be murdered if he continued writing about Yugoslavia.

-Ethel Sharp, Adamic's typist, claimed he had told her of an incident in October of 1950 in which four unidentified men visited Adamic's home and threateningly inquired into the progress of The Eagle and the Root.
+Ethel Sharp, Adamic's typist, claimed he had told her of an incident in October 1950 in which four unidentified men visited Adamic's home and threateningly inquired about the progress of The Eagle and the Roots.
 However, Adamic was apparently unfazed by the visit.
 The episode had not been reported to the authorities.

 In 1957, Howard L. Yowell, the then-current owner of the house where Adamic died, found $12,350 cash in a tin box within a wall of the farmhouse.
 The Flemington Police speculated that the money had belonged to Adamic.